KUNPL/G4Starter-KUNPL/README.md

         )

- 5- HOW TO ADD SCRIPTS
+###5.
+How to add macros

-   To add your own scripts, add them in scripts directory, open CMakeList.txt and add scripts name under 'set(KUNPLEx_SCRIPTS':
+To add your own macros(.in or .mac), 1)add them in macros directory,
+2) open CMakeList.txt and add macro names under 'set(KUNPLEx_SCRIPTS':

       set(KUNPLEx_SCRIPTS
         scripts/init.mac